Tha Carter V: Critical reception

-Tha Carter V received generally favourable reviews from critics, with many considering it to be his best album since Tha Carter III but criticizing its length.
+Tha Carter V received generally positive reviews from critics, with many considering it to be his best album since Tha Carter III but criticizing its length.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 72, based on fourteen reviews.
 A.D.
 Amorosi of Variety gave a very positive review, writing, "Musically, despite the age of some of the songs, V is fresh, flush and even frenetic at times, with the crunch of the Southern trap and ropey rap-rock sounds that Wayne pretty much started in the first place."
 Evan Rytlewski of Pitchfork said, "The long-delayed album captures Wayne how we want to remember him: openhearted, word-drunk, and exhilarated by the possibilities of his own versatility", and that "the most surprising takeaway from Tha Carter V, it turns out, isn't that Wayne still has music this vital in him.
 It's that after all these years, there's still more to learn about him."

 Hanif Abdurraqib of Entertainment Weekly said, "Wayne is, by nature, an exciting rapper.
 His breathless, consistently accelerating flow is still present here, though not varied enough to work as well as it once did back in the day."
 Mitch Findlay of HotNewHipHop said, "Tha Carter V seemed destined for anticlimax.
 Luckily, Weezy made sure to revisit his project with modern sensibilities, imbuing the album with a sense of wisdom he may not possessed upon its initial conception.
 As a result, Tha Carter V feels insightful enough to appease those seeking something new from Wayne, while staying familiar enough for the ones who simply missed the flourishment of rap's elder statesman."
 Mosi Reeves from Rolling Stone said, "It's an album full of poignant bars, fire, and passion from an artist who doesn't have anything left to prove", and that "Tha Carter V can't compare to the first three point five Carter installments, or his epochal 2005–2007 mixtape run.
 But it doesn't need to."
 Thomas Hobbs from Highsnobiety said, “It might not be the best in the Carter series, but it's potentially the most important, paving the way for a new chapter in Weezy's career where more philosophical lyricism should allow him to transition into the role of a rap elder statesman, a lot like JAY-Z did with 4:44.
 Tha Carter V is a testament to the notion that when its creator is feeling up to the task, he has the look and feel of one of the greats.”

 The staff of XXL magazine said, "The album is indeed, as much for the journey that led to its release as the previously unseen layers that Weezy reveals."
 Erin Hannon from Exclaim! said, "Relationships with women are at the forefront of Tha Carter V, including a desperate cry for help from his mother on "I Love You Dwayne," which leads into the sorrowful "Don't Cry," featuring a chorus from the late XXXTENTACION. ...
 Despite the revelations, the album is not without its expected bangers."
 Andy Kellman of AllMusic said, "Almost 90 minutes in length, it's pieced together with material recorded from years to weeks ahead of release, and one cut goes back to resemble an early-2000s crossover bid, from its smoothly melodic Mannie Fresh production to its Ashanti hook.
 A greater portion forms a sluggish, indistinct mass...
 For all the excess and buildup, this exhibits Wayne on an upswing, lucid and invigorated."